Harsh2432/Sluralpright/README.md

 # Sluralpright
-A Pluralsight login page clone made using HTML, CSS and JavaScript!
+A Pluralsight login page clone made using HTML and CSS!